jinwook31/MNE_Event-Related-Potential/README.md

 # MNE_Event-Related-Potential

-MNE code for Event Related Potential for EEG P3 (individual, group)
+Basic MNE code for Event Related Potential (ERP) for EEG P3 study in VR (individual, group).

+Any advice and feedback are welcome!!

 Data is available on request (jinwook.kim31@gmail.com)